MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The realpath option resolves paths given to their canonical ones, eliminating
 any indirection via symlinks.
-The behaviour improves the ability of sr_watch to
+The behaviour improves the ability of watch to
 monitor trees, but the trees may have completely different paths than the arguments
 given.
 This option also enforces traversing of symbolic links.